hexparrot/mineos-node/docs/install/fedora_34.md

 # dnf install rsync screen rdiff-backup openssl
 # chmod 777 /run/screen
 ```
+The metapackage "Development tools" includes the `gcc` compiler, and any other required buildtools for `npm` packages.

 All the following steps from here out should be executed as your normal, unprivileged user.